Teen Alcohol and Drug Abuse - Finding the Right Treatment for Your Teen

 inpatient or outpatient program, look for a program with the

-components he or she needs.
+features he or she needs.
 These may include a school program

 or opportunities for parental involvement.